 Dear UDVC Members, Staff and Community,

-Over the past two years, the Utah Domestic Violence Council has made many changes in its organization, committees, and in developing and implementing the first three year strategic plan.
+Over the past two years, the Utah Domestic Violence Coalition has made many changes in its organization, committees, and in developing and implementing the first three year strategic plan.

 With these changes, we decided that our mission statement and vision statement needed to also change.

-The Vision of the Council is: The Utah Domestic Violence Council envisions a world where everyone lives free from fear.
+The Vision of the Council is: The Utah Domestic Violence Coalition envisions a world where everyone lives free from fear.